 The land underlying the Project is leased from the State of Maryland under a non-cancellable operating lease, as consolidated, amended and restated on June 6, 2012, expiring the earlier of March 27, 2047 or the date on which the bonds have been fully repaid.
 The annual rent under the lease for the 2007 lease parcel (West Village Student Housing) is \$1.
 At closing for the 2007 bonds, a leasehold payment of \$1,750,000 was made to the University for the leasehold interest during the term of the ground lease for the 2007 lease parcel.
 This payment is being amortized to ground rent expense over the term of the bonds.
-Ground rent amortization expense was \$54,545 for each of the years ended June 30, 2022 and 2021.
+If on any release date funds are not eligible, under the terms of the trust indenture, to distribute the Ground Rent, the amounts shall remain in the account until eligible on any future release date.
+Variable lease costs are recognized in the period in which they are incurred and relate to Ground Rent, taxes, utilities and operating expenses.
+Upon the expiration of the lease, the Project shall surrender and deliver up possession of the student housing facilities and any fixtures, structures, and other improvements thereon, subject to and without any liability on the part of the Project for the then existing condition and state of repair of such property excepting the Project's obligations, as defined in the lease agreement.
+Accrued ground rent will exceed ground rent expense to the extent that cumulative additions to ground rent expense are greater than the amount of cash available in the surplus fund for ground rent payments.
+Accrued ground rent will be reduced for ground rent payments and to the extent that negative ground rent expense can be credited against past due ground rent payments.
+Cumulative negative ground rent expense in excess of accrued ground rent may be deducted against ground rent due and payable for the succeeding year and shall not be refundable.
+Ground rent amortization expense was \$54,545 for each of the years ended June 30, 2023 and 2022.
 The annual rent under the lease for the 1999 lease parcel (Millennium Hall Student Housing) is equal to "net revenues" from the Millennium Hall facility, as defined.
-Ground rent expense for the 1999 lease parcel was \$0 for the years ended June 30, 2022 and 2021, respectively.
+Ground rent expense for the 1999 lease parcel was \$0 for the years ended June 30, 2023 and 2022, respectively.